CSCfi/csc-user-guide/docs/apps/geoconda.md

 `list-packages`

-You can add more Python packages to Geoconda, see instructions from [CSC Python page](python.md#installing-python-packages-to-existing-modules).
+You can add more Python packages to `geoconda`, see instructions from [CSC Python page](python.md#installing-python-packages-to-existing-modules).

 ## Using Allas from Python